Stationary solutions in the small-$c$ expansion of GR: Strong-gravity stationary branch

 \subsection{NLO solutions}

-At the NLO level, the stationary reduced equations \eqref{subNLO} admit solutions where the rotational data is encoded in the subleading shift vector $A^i$.
+At the NLO level, the stationary reduced equations \eqref{subNLO} admit solutions in which the rotational data are encoded in the subleading shift vector $A^i$.
 To identify these solutions, we adopt an axisymmetric and stationary ansatz.
 The existence of the Killing vectors $\partial_t$ and $\partial_\phi$ implies that the metric components depend only on the coordinates $(r, \theta)$.
 Furthermore, since the frame-dragging effects of a rotating source must align with the direction of rotation, we restrict the shift vector to the azimuthal component, $A_i dx^i = A_\phi(r, \theta) d\phi$.
-This choice is called toroidal in a spherical-harmonic decomposition\,.
+This choice corresponds to a toroidal mode in a spherical-harmonic decomposition.